BDC Hamburger Icon

 QuickBooks

 QuickBooks is one of the most well-established small business accounting software solutions.
 In addition to its easy-to-use basic accounting features, it allows you to create professional-looking invoices.
-Invoices are optimized for mobile devices and can be created via the QuickBooks mobile app.
+Invoices are mobile-optimized and can be created using the QuickBooks mobile app.
 Our QuickBooks Online review explains how you can set up online payments through QuickBooks Payments or a third-party processor to receive payment directly from your electronic invoice.

 Xero

 Xero enables you to schedule recurring invoices indefinitely or with a set end date.
-Another great feature is how Xero sends automatic payment reminders, helping you with cash flow and collection.
-Our Xero review explains how the platform integrates with payment processors to enable online payments and stores invoices in the cloud.
+Another great feature is its automatic payment reminders, which help with cash flow and collections.
+Our Xero review explains how the platform integrates with payment processors to enable online payments and stores invoices securely in the cloud.

 FreshBooks

 FreshBooks has numerous features that make it easy to create and track invoices and follow up on payments.
 In addition to creating professional invoices, sending automatic payment reminders and integrating with payment providers, FreshBooks allows you to track an invoice’s status after you send it, letting you see when a customer receives and views it.
-Read our FreshBooks review to learn how this platform tracks billable time and expenses and easily adds this information to invoices, which is great for professional and consulting businesses like legal offices and marketing firms.
+Our FreshBooks review explains how the platform tracks billable time and expenses and easily adds that information to invoices — a valuable feature for professional and consulting businesses like legal offices and marketing firms.

 Did you find this content helpful?